Death Eater: Peter Pettigrew

-Pettigrew returns to the service of Voldemort, seeking him out in the forests of Albania and helping him to return to a feeble baby's body.
-He abducts a Ministry of Magic employee named Bertha Jorkins, who is able to provide Voldemort with valuable information.
-Pettigrew (almost always referred to as "Wormtail" hereafter) assists Barty Crouch Jr in overpowering Mad-Eye Moody, setting up the events in the fourth book, Harry Potter and the Goblet of Fire.
+Pettigrew returns to the service of Voldemort and helps him to return to a feeble baby's body.
+Pettigrew assists Barty Crouch Jr in overpowering Mad-Eye Moody, setting up the events in the fourth book, Harry Potter and the Goblet of Fire.
 In the climactic confrontation in that book, Pettigrew murders Cedric Diggory on Voldemort's orders, and brews the complex potion to regenerate Voldemort, severing his hand as one of the ingredients.
 Upon his return to corporeal form, Voldemort replaces Pettigrew's missing hand with a silver one that possesses five intact fingers and great strength.
-Despite his actions, Pettigrew's fortunes remain low; in Harry Potter and the Half-Blood Prince Snape treats him as a servant, and in Harry Potter and the Deathly Hallows he is tasked with keeping watch over prisoners in the cellar of Malfoy Manor.
+In Harry Potter and the Deathly Hallows, Pettigrew is tasked with keeping watch over prisoners in the cellar of Malfoy Manor.
 While Harry and Ron are being kept there, Pettigrew checks on the prisoners and is attacked.
 Pettigrew begins strangling Harry with the silver hand, but when reminded by Harry that he once saved his life, Pettigrew hesitates for a moment.
 The silver hand turns against him and strangles him to death as punishment for his moment of pity.

 In the films, Pettigrew is portrayed by Timothy Spall as an adult and by Charles Hughes as a teenager.
-In Harry Potter and the Deathly Hallows – Part 1, Pettigrew is not strangled to death by his own silver hand in Malfoy Manor as in the book; he is instead struck by Dobby and collapses.
-It is unknown whether he was simply stunned or killed.
-He only appears in a flashback in Harry Potter and the Deathly Hallows – Part 2.
+He appears in a flashback in Harry Potter and the Deathly Hallows – Part 2.

 Severus Snape

 Severus Snape is characterised as a person of considerable complexity, whose coldly sarcastic and controlled exterior conceals deep emotions and anguish.
-In the first novel of the series, Snape is a teacher who is hostile from the start toward Harry and is built up to be the primary antagonist until the final chapters.
+In the first novel of the series, Snape is a teacher who is hostile from the start toward Harry and is built up to be the primary antagonist due to his rivalry with Harry's father until the final chapters.
 As the series progresses, Snape's portrayal evolves from that of a malicious and partisan teacher to that of a complex, pivotal character of moral ambiguity, whose true loyalties are not revealed until the end.
+With the Death Eaters, Snape kills Dumbledore with the Killing Curse to prevent Draco from murdering him under Dumbledore's order.
 Snape is, as revealed in Harry Potter and the Deathly Hallows, actually a spy in Voldemort's ranks for Dumbledore.
+He is later slaughtered by Voldemort and Nagini.
+His life was seen by Harry, showing Snape's life as a student in Hogwarts and his love for Harry's mother.
 Alan Rickman plays Severus Snape in all eight movies.